National Living wage and National Minimum Wage - Crunch - image of british coins

 Non-payment of the NMW, NLW, or Living Wage

 It is against the law for employers to pay workers less than the NMW or NLW, or to falsify payment records.
-The maximum fine for non-payment is £20,000 per worker.
-However, employers who fail to pay can be banned from being a company director for up to 15 years.
+The maximum fine for non-payment is £20,000 per worker with a minimum of £100 for each employee or worker affected, even if the underpayment is worth less.
+However, employers who fail to pay can face further restrictions and legal actions.

 Whether or not you decide to pay your employees at least the Living Wage, remember that failure to pay the legally required amount can land your business in hot water.